zorg2044/BoringCrewServices/README.md

 - 5 and 7 crew IVA internals with native PBR texture support and painstakingly recreated control panel.
 - FreeIVA support including animated hatches.
 - Calypso narwhal zero G indicator (as flown to the ISS by Suni Williams) with freeIVA physics support and squeaky sound fx!
-- Although Raster Prop Monitor configs are not provided, a blank version of the instrument panel is available for users to create their own.
-Pull requests are appreciated for including in the mod in the future.
+- Support for interactive Raster Prop Monitor IVA.
+Requires ASET props and RPM.
+Reviva for IVA switching is also supported and reccomended if using this.

 # License
 This mod is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Docking port and sounds licensed separately, please see additional credits above.